Casper-Guo/Armchair-Strategist/README.md

 ### Metrics Definitions
 Detailed metric definitions can be found in the `data_transformation.ipynb` file.

-- All columns provided by the FastF1 [Laps](https://theoehrly.github.io/Fast-F1/core.html?highlight=session#fastf1.core.Laps) object
+- All columns provided by the FastF1 [Laps](https://theoehrly.github.io/Fast-F1/core.html?highlight=session#fastf1.core.Laps) object.
+Note that the `LapTime` column is converted from the native timedelta type to float type equal to the total seconds in the timedelta entry.
 - `RoundNumber`: (str) Round number of the event that the lap belongs to
 - `EventName`: (str) Short / common name of the Grand Prix that the lap belongs to
 - `IsSlick`: (bool) Whether the lap is completed on slick tyres
 - `CompoundName`: (str) The name of the compound used for this lap (C1, C2, C3, C4, C5, INTERMEDIATE, WET)
 - `IsValid`: (bool) See documentation
-- `DeltaToRep`: (timedelta) Time differential between the current lap time and the representative lap time of the event
-- `DeltaToFastest`: (timedelta) Time differential between the current lap time and the fastest lap time of the event
 - `PctFromRep`: (float) Percent difference between the current lap time and the representative lap time of the event, accurate to three digits
 - `PctFromFastest`: (float) Percent difference between the current lap time and fastest lap time of the event, accurate to three digits
-- `DeltaToLapRep`: (timedelta) Time differential between the current lap time and the representative lap time for all laps of the same lap number
 - `PctFromLapRep`: (float) Percent difference between the current lap time and the representative lap time for all laps of the same lap number, accurate to three digits
-- `sLapTime`: (float) Lap time in seconds, accurate to three digits
-- `sDeltaToRep`: (float) `DeltaToRep` in seconds, accurate to three digits
+- `DeltaToRep`: (float) `DeltaToRep` in seconds, accurate to three digits
-- `sDeltaToFastest`: (float) `DeltaToFastest` in seconds, accurate to three digits
+- `DeltaToFastest`: (float) `DeltaToFastest` in seconds, accurate to three digits
-- `sDeltaToLapRep`: (float) `DeltaToLapRep` in seconds, accurate to three digits
+- `DeltaToLapRep`: (float) `DeltaToLapRep` in seconds, accurate to three digits